The general wiring diagram is shown in the figure provided to the right.

-The general connection diagram is shown in the figure.
-The red numbers in the figure correspond to the positions in the table “kit structure” and the numbers in the text.
+The red numbers in the figure correspond to positions in the “kit contents” table and numbers provided in the text.

-Antennas must be grounded to ensure lightning protection!
-Lack of grounding is life threatening!
-Grounding can be provided by grounding the masts, on which are installed antennas, and, in addition, by grounding the antennas themselves onto the circuit lightning protection of the roof using the supplied grounding cables (11) (rigid; the supplied flexible cable (12) is intended for indoor use).
-On antennas, the cable is fixed with the same screw that is used to connect the antenna and extension cord.
+Prior to installation, all mounting pipes of the antennas can be extended with special extensions (3) included in the kit and corresponding fasteners (4).
+All antennas must always be earthed for provision of proper lightning protection!
+Absence of proper grounding is dangerous to life!
+Grounding can be achieved by grounding of an antenna mast on which antennas are mounted and additionally - by grounding of antennas themselves relative to the roof lightning protection circuit using supplied grounding cables (11) (rigid; a supplied flexible cable (12) is intended for indoor use).
+The cable is attached to antennas with the same screws applied to connect an antenna and extension cord.

-Next, the SDR receiver is connected to the adapter using a flexible patch cord (7).
-After connecting the power, the station is ready for operation.
+Subsequently the SDR-receiver is connected to the adapter with a flexible patchcord cable (7).
+The station is ready for operation after power connection.